Cod-e-Codes/test-repo/README.md

 ## Overview

-marchat began as a fun weekend project for father-son coding sessions, and grew into a self-hosted terminal chat application designed for developers who love the command line.
-It runs entirely on a local SQLite database and supports real-time communication over WebSockets.
+marchat started as a fun weekend project for father-son coding sessions and has since evolved into a lightweight, self-hosted terminal chat application designed specifically for developers who love the command line.
+It currently runs with a local SQLite database and real-time messaging over WebSockets, with planned support for PostgreSQL and MySQL to enable greater scalability and flexibility.

 **Key Benefits:**
 - **Self-hosted**: No external services required